Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Thermal state on local region for the generating functional

 To compute the correlation functions of the KMS state at inverse temperature $\beta$ for the interacting theory we consider the following generating functional

 where ${W}(f)$ is the exponential of $\Phi(f)$ which is namely

-and, up to the factor $e^{-\frac{1}{2} \omega_2^\beta(f,f)}$ it coincides with the exponential of $i\Phi(f)$ computed as the limit of partial sums in the algebra $(\mathcal{F}_{\text{reg}},\star)$.
+and, up to the factor $e^{-\frac{1}{2} w^\beta(f,f)}$ it coincides with the exponential of $\mathrm{i}\Phi(f)$ computed as the limit of partial sums contained in the algebra $(\mathcal{F}_{\text{reg}},\star_{w^\beta}) \subset \mathcal{A}^V$ which are thus contained in the domain of $\omega^{\beta,V}$.
 Furthermore, the state $\omega^{\beta,V}$ is given in terms of the KMS state of the free theory in \eqref{eq:interacting-state}.
 The correlation functions of $\omega^{\beta,V}$ as a state over the free theory $\mathcal{A}^V$ are then obtained by means of a functional derivative of ${G}(f)$ with respect to $f$.
 Following Fredenhagen and Lindner \cite{FL}, in terms of the KMS state of the free theory $\omega^\beta$, the generating functional $G$ given in \eqref{eq:generating-functional} can be computed as the ratio in \eqref{eq:interacting-state} once we have the following explicit expressions

 where $U=(u_1,\dots, u_n)$ and $\beta \mathcal{S}_n=\{U\in \mathbb R^{n}\mid 0\leq u_1\leq \dots \leq u_n\leq \beta\}$ and it is the $n-$dimensional simplex of edge $\beta$.
 Furthermore, as shown in \cite{FL}, the interacting Hamiltonian has the form